clubcompy/writings.clubcompy.com/blog/content/blog/subscribe-to-a-bright-future.md

 Having ClubCompy target children as our primary user segment demands that we provide the highest protections for their information and their safety.
-We will never monetize yours or your childrens' personal information, habits, or actions taken on our website.
-And, we will constantly make tough design decisions that favor your privacy and internet safety over shiny features.
+We will never monetize our subscribers' or their childrens' personal information, habits, or actions taken on our website.
+And, we will constantly make tough design decisions that favor our subscribers' privacy and internet safety over shiny features.

 ### Software is Broken

 It is obvious that **Software is Broken**.
-The biggest companies with the greatest technical talent clearly cannot maintain their software over time.
+The biggest companies with the greatest technical talent cannot maintain their software over time.
-This is partly due to "feature-itis" where a VP or project manager's climb in these organizations is tied to flashy, ephemeral pet projects or dubious features not requested by users.
+We chalk this up to "feature-itis" where a VP or project manager's climb in these organizations is tied to a budget secured to deliver flashy, ephemeral pet projects or dubious features not requested by users.

 Perhaps the original vision of the software was pure.
 But over time, an unceasing train of "feature-itis" insults will erode the software's foundations.
 For many reasons, bugs always creep in that become too costly to fix.
-Total rewrites become a necessity, which are the riskiest of software projects (~80% failure rate!)
+Total rewrites soon become a necessity, which are the riskiest of software projects (~80% failure rate!)
 Weakness induced by software rot makes a company vulnerable to competitors who do not (yet) suffer from the same degradation.

-We can counter this rot somewhat because we have discovered how to create virtually bug-free computer code.
+We will counter this rot somewhat with our discovery of how to create virtually bug-free computer code.
 (Not a shocker, this takes tons of care and painstaking effort.)
 That said, bugs in software extend beyond computer code stemming from bad requirements, design and architecture.
 These crisscross with non-technical social and business concerns.
 Non-code bugs are an unsolved problem that are exacerbated by the corporate-climbing project manager dilemma.

-Our working theory on how to address this is that senior leadership needs to A) be technical, and B) have the courage to act as a countervailing wind, pushing back against bug accretion - especially the non-code bugs.
+Our working theory on how to address this is that senior leadership needs to A) be technical, and B) have the courage to act like a countervailing wind in the organization, pushing back against bug accretion - especially the non-code bugs.

 If a component is currently buggy, feature development must be paused until the bugs are eliminated to everyone's satisfaction.
 We must always be nitpicky